Bioconductor/packagebuilder/documentation/Developing.md

 Developing
 ==========

-# Running the Single Package Builder locally
+This page describes how to configure and run a local instance of the Single Package Builder.

 Table of Contents
 -----------------